Viewdata: Design

+Uses

 Travel industry

 As of 2015, Viewdata was still in use in the United Kingdom, mainly by the travel industry.
 Travel agents use it to look up the price and availability of package holidays and flights.
 Once they find what the customer is looking for they can place a booking.

 There are a number of factors still holding up a move to a Web-based standard.
 Viewdata is regarded within the industry as low-cost and reliable, travel consultants have been trained to use Viewdata and would need training to book holidays on the Internet, and tour operators cannot agree on a Web-based standard.

 Bulletin board systems

-It was made in the late 1970s and early 1980s to make it easier for travel consultants to check availability and make bookings for holidays.

 A number of Viewdata bulletin board systems existed in the 1980s, predominantly in the UK due to the proliferation of the BBC Micro, and a short-lived Viewdata Revival appeared in the late 1990s fuelled by the retrocomputing vogue.
 Some Viewdata boards still exist, with accessibility in the form of Java Telnet clients.